 We adopted the authoritative guidance in ASC 805, Business Combinations, (prior authoritative literature: FASB Statement No. 141 (Revised), Business Combinations; FASB Staff Position No. 141(R)-1, Accounting for Assets Acquired and Liabilities Assumed in a Business Combination That Arise from Contingencies) (ASC 805) which establishes principles and requirements for how the acquirer in a business combination (i) recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed, and any noncontrolling interest in the acquiree, (ii) recognizes and measures the goodwill acquired in the business combination or a gain from a bargain purchase, and (iii) determines what information to disclose to enable users of the financial statements to evaluate the nature and financial effects of the business combination.
-This standard also requires acquirers to estimate the acquisition-date fair value of any contingent consideration in earnings.
+This standard also requires acquirers to estimate the acquisition-date fair value of any contingent consideration and to recognize any subsequent changes in the fair value of contingent consideration in earnings.
 ASC 805 also clarifies the initial and subsequent recognition, subsequent accounting, and disclosure of assets and liabilities arising from contingencies in a business combination.
 This standard requires that assets acquired and liabilities assumed in a business combination that arise from contingencies be recognized at fair value, if the acquisition-date fair value can be reasonably estimated.
 We will apply ASC 805 prospectively to business combinations occurring after March 31, 2009, with the exception of the accounting for valuation allowances on deferred taxes and acquired tax contingencies.
 This standard amends certain provisions of preexisting tax guidance such that adjustments made to valuation allowances on deferred taxes and acquired tax contingencies associated with acquisitions that closed prior to the effective date of this business combination guidance would also apply the provisions of this standard.
-This standard had no impact on our consolidated financial position, results of operations and cash flows.
+This standard had no impact on our consol